FarsTail: A Persian Natural Language Inference Dataset: Introduction

 The focus of this paper is on Persian (Farsi) language which is a pluricentric language spoken and used by around 110 million people in countries such as Iran, Afghanistan, and Tajikistan.
 It has had a considerable influence on its neighboring languages such as Turkic, Armenian, Georgian, and Indo-Aryan languages.
 Its alphabet includes 32 characters written right to left.
 Table~\ref{tab:farsi-difficulties} shows some features of Persian language which make its processing different from other languages.

 In this paper, we present, to the best of our knowledge, the first relatively large-scale Persian corpus for NLI task, called FarsTail.
 We tried to reduce the amount of annotation interventions to provide realistic samples which are naturally occurring in real-world applications instead of task-specific synthesized examples.
-A protocol similar to the SciTail dataset is followed~\citep{khot2018scitail} where the sentences are either generated from multiple-choice questions with the least amount of intervention or selected from natural sentences that already exist independently “in the wild”.
+A protocol similar to the SciTail dataset~\citep{khot2018scitail} is followed where the sentences are either generated, with the least amount of interventions, from multiple-choice questions or selected from natural sentences that already exist independently “in the wild”.
+However, in contrast to SciTail which only includes the \textit{neutral} and \textit{entailment} classes, we also include \textit{contradiction} examples in the dataset.

 Each person generates three data examples from a multiple-choice question, one for each class, with the same premises but different hypotheses.
 The \textit{entailment} hypothesis is formed by substituting the correct answer in the question.
 Then, a text snippet is extracted from web that the generated hypothesis can be inferred from.
 The \textit{contradiction} hypothesis is formed by substituting one wrong answer in the question.
 Finally, the \textit{neutral} hypothesis is extracted from web such that it is similar to the question but with an unknown status based on the premise.
 In the next phase, each sample is relabeled by four other persons and the samples with at least 4 out of 5 agreements are preserved.
 The rejected samples undergo a new modification and relabeling phase.